 - 360 feedback from committee on competitiveness of application with specific action steps

 - Transmission of letters of recommendation to centralized application services

 - Opportunity to apply to the Art Seidenberg scholarship

-If you have questions about the process, please contact the Pre-Professional Health Advising team at firstname.lastname@example.org.
+If you have questions about the process, please contact the Office of Pre-Professional Health Advising at email@example.com.